 - Thereafter, press the F5 key to select Safe Mode with Networking.

 The DPC_Watchdog_Violation error is one of the more commonly reported BSOD errors for Windows.
 However, many users have been able to fix that issue by applying the potential resolutions above.

-Yet, we can’t promise those solutions will be enough to eliminate the DPC_Watchdog_Violation error for all users.
-Those who still need further resolutions can check out Microsoft’s blue screen troubleshooter.
+Yet, we can’t promise those solutions will be enough to eliminate this error for all users.
+Those needing further resolutions can check out Microsoft’s blue screen troubleshooter.
 That troubleshooting webpage includes more potential fixes for the DPC_Watchdog_Violation error.

 You can also discuss the DPC_Watchdog_Violation error in more detail within the comments section below.
 If you’ve discovered another way to solve the issue, which isn’t cited above, feel free to share your resolution below.